 Upon reaching the airport, my transit through customs and immigration took only 45 minutes before my handlers dropped me off at the plane for pre-flight inspection.
 I was quickly given a clearance and taxied to the run-up area past Airbus and Boeing giants.
 Again, "May" was the smallest aircraft on the entire airport.

-Taking off under instruments from Ahmedabad international, I climbed up through the clouds and proceeded south to a way-point directly over Bombay.
-My passage over India would take approximately 9 hours flying through the monsoon weather.
-Indian air traffic control provided no weather avoidance services nor was ADSB (weather or traffic) available.
-I pressed on, following the assigned IFR route for the next 9 hours, and steered clear of the worst of the monsoon.
+Taking off under instruments from Ahmedabad international, I climbed up through the clouds and proceeded south to a way-point directly over Mumbai, a city of nearly 19 million people.
+My passage over India would take approximately 9 hours flying through monsoon weather.
+Indian air traffic control provided no weather avoidance services nor was ADS-B (weather or traffic) available.
+I pressed on, following the assigned IFR route with slight deviations away from the "darker" parts of the sky.
+Once underway, I had no advanced warning of embedded thunderstorms along my route within the clouds.

-While crossing over the expansive Indian subcontinent, it was hard to grasp that the land below supported 1 billion people.
-Even more astonishing, was the observation, especially over the mountainous southern parts of the country, that there were still wilderness areas with no visible impact from humans.
+While crossing over the expansive Indian subcontinent, it was hard to imagine that the land below supported 1 billion people.
+Towards the mountainous southern part of India, large areas appeared to be undeveloped.

 As I crossed over the southern tip of India, I noted that I had plenty of fuel remaining.
 I increase my speed to 150 knots over the strait between India and Sri Lanka.
 It felt satisfying to fly fast again after sluggish performance earlier in the flight to preserve fuel and minimize stress on the heavily loaded aircraft.

 The airport staff was out in force, with 20 handlers and a ground transportation bus that could have held 75 passengers.
 There were even a few very beautiful women from Sri Lankan airways waiting to greet me as I entered the airport arrivals lobby at this late hour.
-Again, it was a bit overwhelming for them to open the entire airport just for my incoming flight.
 Inside the spacious arrival area, a giant Buddha instilled peace and I relaxed immediately.
 Furthermore, customs took 5 minutes to process my paperwork, a remarkable and welcome difference than that of India.

 During the late night 30 minute taxi ride to the resort, I spotted a few wild elephants walking slowly along the side of the nearly empty road.
-The resort was situated on the windward side of the Island, with rough sea conditions, not suitable for swimming.
+The resort was situated on the south-eastern side of the Sri Lanka, with rough sea conditions, not suitable for swimming during my stay.
 There were only two guests staying at the beach resort - the benefits of low season travel.
-Several large monitor lizards lorded over the grounds and would not move even if approached within a few feet.

-I rested one day at the nearly abandoned resort before tackling a shortcut across the Bay of Bengal to Sultan Abdul Aziz Shah Airport in Subang Jaya, Malaysia.
+I rested one day at the nearly empty resort before tackling a shortcut across the Bay of Bengal to Subang Jaya, Malaysia.
+I was fortunate my flight over the bay was largely VFR, as this passage is notorious for especially severe Monsoon conditions.

 Main lobby of the Mattala International Airport.
 It has been called "the world's emptiest international airport" due to its low number of flights despite the large size of the airport.